-Ziggo used an outdated content management system (CMS), which was managed by their own technical team.
-This CMS was cluttered, slow and responsible for a long page load time.
-It was not only challenging to develop new functionalities, even simple adjustments were very time-consuming.
-As a result of which Ziggo was not able to quickly respond to changes in the market.
+Before this project, Ziggo used an outdated content management system (CMS), which was managed by their own technical team.
+The old CMS was cluttered and slow.
+It was the culprit that caused a long page load time.
+It was challenging to develop new functionalities as even simple adjustments were time-consuming.
+Ziggo was not able to adjust to the rapid changes in the market.

 A better user experience with:

-During a migration it is important that a new CMS remains uncluttered and clean.
-Clear terms of collaboration about publishing content are important, particularly if multiple people work in a CMS.
+During a content migration, it’s important that a new CMS remains uncluttered and clean.
+Clear terms of collaboration about publishing content are important, even more so when multiple people work in a CMS.

-In this project it was occasionally quite a challenge, because many components and functions required various content entry processes.
-Our content managers trained the employees who joined the migration to quickly familiarise them with the system.
+This project was quite challenging because many components and functions required various content entry processes.
+Our content managers trained the Ziggo employees who joined the migration to quickly familiarise them with the system.

-Migrating the content was an important part of the project.
-A total of more than five hunderd pages were moved to the new CMS (Hippo).
+Migrating the content was essential to this project.
+Over 500 pages were moved to the new CMS, Hippo.

-During the migration, the developers and the content team worked in close collaboration.
-As soon as the developers delivered new functionalities the team was ready to work on it.
+While migrating, the developers and the content team worked together intensively.
+As soon as the developers delivered new functionalities our team was ready to make them work.
 The content team consisted of two senior content managers from Crossphase, a web editor and several content experts from Ziggo.

 Within the project our employees had multiple tasks:

-The project was divided in two parts: Customer Service and Products.
+The project was divided into two parts: Customer Serviceand Products.

-These pages were already optimised by us and Ziggo in the summer of 2013.
+The customer service pages were already optimised by Ziggo and Crossphase in the summer of 2013.
 Being a follow-up project, it was relatively quick and easy to migrate the content.

-This part was not yet compatible with the new design.
-First the channel managers investigated all content.
+The products were not yet compatible with the new design.
+First, the channel managers investigated all content.
 Then the content team adjusted the content for the new design.
 Thanks to an automated process it ran smoothly.

 We published the content using a scrum wall.
-Thanks to the close collaboration with the channel managers and the agile approach all product pages were uploaded and published smoothly and efficiently.
+Thanks to the close collaboration with the channel managers and the agile approach all product pages were uploaded and published quickly and efficiently.